 Finally, and I think most importantly, before I can believe an event probably occurred, I first have to consider the intrinsic likelihood that an event would happen.
 In Bayesian terms, this is referred to as the prior probability.
 Strictly speaking, one might argue that all things are possible except logical contradictions (e.g. a square circle), but certain events have a much higher prior probability (e.g. the sun rising tomorrow) than others (e.g. me flapping my arms and flying tomorrow).
 Following from this principle, the more that an event is rare or outside the realm of normal experience, the greater the evidence it needs in order to overcome its low prior.
 Put simply: extraordinary claims require extraordinary evidence.

 Applying the principle of uniformitarianism (that things operate in the present as they did in the past), we can assess the prior probability that things would occur a certain way in the past based on present observation.
 So, if an author claims that the rate of gravity on earth occurred at 1 meter per second squared (as opposed to 9.8 meters), I would be automatically skeptical of the claim, since this would be highly outside of the realm of normal experience.
-Many of Jesus’ miracles include things that likewise contradict observable patterns in nature (e.g. walking on water and rising from the dead after being pierced in the lung by a spear).
+Many of Jesus’ miracles include things that likewise contradict observable patterns in nature (e.g. walking on water, and rising from the dead after being crucified and pierced in the side with a spear).
 The extraordinary rareness of such events (ones that would have never occurred before and contradict everything we know about physics and biology) entails an extraordinarily low prior probability that they would occur, and thus places an extraordinary onus of evidence that would be needed to verify them.
 Personally, I do not believe any ancient historical account can match this burden.
 Ancient history is simply not a precise enough epistemological method, and such, I would only believe such claims when verified through the hard sciences, which are our most precise methods.

 Occasionally, apologists argue that skeptics have to provide counter histories claiming that the events did not happen, citing how no Pagans denied Jesus’ miracles until centuries later (even though most of them had never even heard of such obscure rumors).
 However, I think that this completely distorts the burden of evidence.
 If X is extraordinarily unlikely, I do not need to provide a counter history stating that X did not occur, especially when only weak evidence is given for it in the first place.
 I will give you a non-biblical example to demonstrate this.
 The Roman historian Tacitus records, among various other supernatural prodigies, which occurred in the year 69 CE during the brief reign of Otho, which lasted from January to April, that a cow in Etruria had actually spoken in human language (Hist.
 1.86).
 Tacitus’ claim of a cow speaking is very precise, as I can trace it to a specific year, a span of only a few months, and a specific location (moreover Tacitus is actually a historical source).

 I doubt this claim, not because I have a contrary history stating otherwise, but because I know that it is extraordinarily unlikely that cows would be able to speak in human language today!
 And by the principle of uniformitarianism, I can infer that this was likewise extraordinarily unlikely 2,000 years ago.
-Can I supply a contrary history from another contemporary author that during the year 69 CE, between the months of January to April, in Etruria that the cow did, in fact, not speak?
+Can I supply a contrary history from another contemporary author stating, during the year 69 CE, between the months of January to April, in Etruria, that the cow did, in fact, not speak?
 None that I know of.
 Does this mean that, by default, I should accept Tacitus’ claim about the speaking cow?
 Of course not!
 Extraordinary claims require extraordinary evidence.
 If cows cannot speak today, it is perfectly reasonable to infer that they could not speak in Tacitus’ time.
 Applying the same principle of uniformitarianism, I can infer that, since people cannot walk on water today, people could likewise probably not do so in Jesus’ time.
 My “bias” in disregarding Jesus’ miracle is no different than my “bias” in disregarding Tacitus’ speaking cow.

 You may say that this is unfair, since I am assigning a priori probabilities that make Jesus’ miracles appear extraordinarily improbable.
 How then could you then possibly convince me of the miracles?
 Simple: provide a contemporary example (or some tangible evidence) demonstrating that X actually does have a higher prior probability and is not next to impossible.
 Once more, I will provide a non-biblical example.
 Herodotus (3.151-3) records that during a Persian siege of Babylon, a mule gave birth to another mule.
 When I first read this, I thought that mules are completely sterile, so naturally I doubted Herodotus’ claim.
 However, I later found this scientific publication, which discovered that a female mule can, in fact, sometimes give birth: